-29 July Academic re-routing: Getting back to securing the grad 19 August Mental health is wealth 26 August Funding your grad: Bursaries, study loans, earn to learn (student jobs, entrepreneurship) 9,16,23 and 30 September #SecureThe Grad masterclasses: Guests for the sessions will be professionals in various industries and will occur every week of September.
-The masterclasses will focus on personal branding, the power to create a vision, networking, and personal finance.
-28 October and 4 November To close off #SecureThe Grad for the year, we will be closing with an "against all odds" webinar.
-The invited speakers will talk about how they managed to #SecureTheGrad despite their challenges during their studies, the balance of being a pro-active student and academic success, and lastly, getting a perspective from an academic leader.
+29 July Academic re-routing: Getting back to securing the grad 19 August Mental health is wealth 26 August Funding your grad: Bursaries, study loans, earn to learn (student jobs, entrepreneurship) #SecureThe Grad masterclasses: Guests for the session professionals in various industries and the sessions will every week of September.
+The masterclasses will f personal branding, the power to create a vision, net and personal finance.
+28 October and 4 November To close off #SecureThe Grad for the year, we will conclude with an 'against all odds' webinar.
+The invited speakers will talk about how they managed to #SecureTheGrad despite challenges during their studies, the balance of being a proactive student and academic success, and lastly, getting a perspective from an academic leader.